The consumption of alcohol adversely has a number of effects on the various types of our blood cells along with their designated functions.

 A decrease in the function and number of white blood cells will increase the patient’s risk of a serious infection, while an impaired platelet count, function, and production will interfere with the body’s healthy blood clotting capabilities leading to symptoms such as nosebleeds or even bleeding in the brain.

 Finally, heavy alcohol consumption will also cause abnormalities in plasma proteins required for blood clotting, leading to the unnecessary formation of blood clots in the body.
+There are many ways to naturally raise your platelet count, especially after excessive alcohol consumption, but in the case of alcohol, it is important to use abstinence as your primary course of action.

 Alcohol and Coagulation